doja117/doja117/README.md

-- 👋 Hi, I’m @doja117 ,
+- 👋 Hi ...
-- 👀 I’m interested in all sorts of things mostly related to coding,synthware and mathematics
-- 🌱 I’m currently learning on how to Improve on Backend Performance+DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️  ...
 Still Learning so open for anything interesting , no ping for marketting jobs .
 - 📫 How to reach me
 -     ->> 1899doja@gmail.com
 -     ->> https://twitter.com/1899doja